EarthBound: Acclaim and influence

 Jeremy Parish of USgamer called EarthBound "the all-time champion" of self-aware games that "warp ... perceptions and boundaries" and break the fourth wall, citing its frequent internal commentary about the medium and the final scenes where the player is directly addressed by the game.
 (Note: He thought the final scene was "perhaps the most clever and powerful moment in a clever and powerful game".)
-GamesTM said the game felt fresh because of its reliance on "personal experiences" made it "exactly the sort of title that would thrive today as an indie hit".
+GamesTM said the game felt fresh because it relied on "personal experiences" made it "exactly the sort of title that would thrive today as an indie hit".
 He called this accomplishment "remarkable" and credited Nintendo's commitment to the "voices of creators".
 IGN's Nadia Oxford said that nearly two decades since the release, its final boss fight against Giygas continues to be "one of the most epic video game standoffs of all time" and noted its emotional impact.
 Kotaku wrote that the game was content to make the player "feel lonely", and, overall, was special not for any individual aspect but for its method of using the video game medium to explore ideas impossible to explore in media.

 The few role-playing games set in real-world settings, PC Gamer has written, are often and accurately described as having been influenced by EarthBound.
 It was cited as an influence on video games including Costume Quest; South Park: The Stick of Truth (via South Park creator Trey Parker); Undertale; Contact; Omori; Lisa; Citizens of Earth; YIIK: A Postmodern RPG; the webcomic Homestuck; and Kyoto Wild.
 Japanese writer Hiromi Kawakami told Itoi that she had played EarthBound "about 80 times".